 13. The Weather Lies

-Abel Tasman is the sunniest spot in the South Island.
-The park website will tell you that.
-What it doesn't emphasize is that weather fronts blow in from the Tasman Sea with zero warning.
-I've gone from t-shirt sunshine to sideways rain in fifteen minutes.
+Abel Tasman is the sunniest spot in the South Island — a world away from the rain-soaked fjords down at Milford Sound.
+The park website will tell you as much.
+What it underplays is how weather fronts blow in from the Tasman Sea with zero warning.
+T-shirt sunshine can turn to sideways rain in fifteen minutes.

 Always pack a rain jacket.
 Always.
 Even on a perfect blue-sky day.